-SNOMED CT is a structured clinical vocabulary for use in an electronic health record.
+Systematized Nomenclature of Medicine Clinical Terms (SNOMED CT) is a structured clinical vocabulary for use in an electronic health record.
 It is the most comprehensive and precise clinical health terminology product in the world, forming an integral part of the electronic care record.
 It represents care information in a clear, consistent, and comprehensive manner.

-- Benefits of using SNOMED
+Benefits of using SNOMED

-The move to a single terminology, SNOMED CT, for the direct management of care of an individual, across all care settings in England, is recommended by the National Information Board (NIB), in ‘Personalised Health and Care 2020: A Framework for Action‘.
+The move to a single terminology, SNOMED CT, for the direct management of care of an individual, across all care settings in England, is recommended by the National Information Board (NIB), in ‘Personalised health and care 2020: a framework for action.

 The benefits of using SNOMED CT in electronic care records: